dhiren051/docker-test-service/README.md

 ^C==> default: Exiting immediately, without cleanup!
 ```

-Let's get rid of the Vagrant box.
-Make sure you can see both the VirtualBox window and use the Terminal.
+Dump the Vagrant box.
+Make sure you can see VirtualBox while you are using the Terminal.

 ```bash
 $ vagrant halt && vagrant destroy -f